 Each impressive volume boasts its own fabric cover with a design that is entirely unique to Crumps Barn Studio.
 We’ve taken our inspiration from wallpaper from the era.

-She undertakes most of the illustrative work for Crumps Barn Studio and to date she has illustrated three children’s books, one adult work of non-fiction and authored and illustrated her own short cartoon / picture book.
+To date, all of Crumps Barn Studio’s published illustrated works feature Lorna’s artwork.
+Lorna has illustrated three children’s books, one adult work of non-fiction and authored and illustrated her own short cartoon / picture book.
 She frequently combines detailed penmanship with digital colouring but she is most noted for her watercolours as displayed in children’s picture book A Tale of Ted.
-Realism and perspective are fundamental elements of her work.

 Di (Diana) Alexander has had a long career as a journalist, writing for Cotswold Life, Gloucestershire Life, Wiltshire Life and the Wilts and Gloucestershire Standard.
 In 2012, she examined the much overlooked story of Pamela Mitford and brought it to the fore in ‘The Other Mitford’ (History Press 2012).